 While it will certainly be cold, the snowsuits and boots they provide are surprisingly warm, and most people find that they can easily fall asleep here.

-The village itself is teeming with fir trees, adorable reindeers, and incredible glassy lakes.
+The village itself is teeming with fir trees, adorable reindeer, and incredible glassy lakes.
 Make sure to drive through Marknadsvägen, the only road you can find here, and you will pass some traditional rustic homes and a stunning wooden church.
 This is the road that also connects the village with the E10 highway, which you can easily reach from other major towns.

 You can also take the bus from Kiruna, which is just a short train ride away from Stockholm.
 Meanwhile, the nearby Kiruna airport has flights from both Stockholm Arlanda and Umeå Airports.